GuoBioinfoLab/CATT/README.md

 #### Configure

+In `reference.jl` file:

 * bwa_path: The executive file path of bwa, like `/usr/bin/bwa`.
 If the bwa is in the $PATH, this can be simply set as `bwa`
 * Samtools_path: The executive file path of samtools, If the samtools is in the $PATH, this can be simply set as `samtools`

-*  make `catt` executable and add it to global variable
+make `catt` executable and add it to global variable

    ```Shell
    #make it executable